-Laser Control (2)
+• Laser Control (1) CPS OPTION ONLY

 This push button is used to control the laser source used for cold particles characterization experiments.
 Pressing the button will activate or deactivate the laser.
 The laser is active when the button's light inside is ON.
-When an interlock is open the laser automatically shut downs and it needs to be rearmed.

-Laser safety switch (3)
+• Laser safety switch (2) CPS OPTION ONLY